 Who is a Humanist?

-We’ve briefly explored an overview of what a humanist wedding ceremony is like; next, you might be wondering what exactly a humanist is.
+We’ve briefly explored an overview of what a humanist wedding ceremony is like; next you might be wondering- what is a humanist?
 As mentioned previously, one of the most significant differences that are often noted when comparing a humanist wedding ceremony to a more traditional one is that it is non-religious.
 As such, humanists do not believe in a religion, or holy book, or God.

 Yet, they do hold many respectable virtues in high regard.
-They believe that they have one life and that there is no afterlife.
-Making it important to make the most of this current one and to seek happiness virtuously, but along with a sense of duty to help others.
+Humanists believe that they have one life and that there is no afterlife.
+This makes it important to make the most of this current one and to seek happiness virtuously, along with creating a strong sense of duty to help others.

 What Else Does a Humanist Wedding Ceremony Entail?

-We’ve established that a humanist wedding ceremony is not traditional, and is non-religious.
+We’ve established that humanist wedding ceremonies are not traditional and non-religious.
 But we’ve only scratched the surface; there is much more to a humanist wedding ceremony than that!

 Some worry that such a ceremony could be so distinct from a traditional one that it may not actually feel like a wedding at all.
 That is most certainly not the case!
-If anything, it can become a more exciting and enhanced version of a more traditional wedding.
-These weddings can be more personal.
+If anything, it can become a more exciting and enhanced version of a more traditional wedding, and the perfect alternative to a religious ceremony for atheists.
+These weddings can be more personal, while also very neutral to everyone’s ideas and beliefs.

 Stories about the couple could be shared, poems can be read out loud.
 There can be introductions, speeches, meaningful words shared, and more.
 It can be a long extravagant ceremony, or it can be a short and quiet one; or vice versa.